f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 Trusted Client Rules add headers and IP addresses to an Allow List.
 Pages that have a specific IP or that contain specific headers are allowed to proceed to the origin and are not sent to the Bot Defense engine for evaluation.
 No logging is done on pages that are on the Allow List.

 1. Trusted Client Rules is an Advanced Setting.
-Navigate to the top of the configuration to toggle on Advanced Settings
+This field should already be displayed.

-1. In the **Trusted Client Rules** field, click **Configure**.
+2. In the **Trusted Client Rules** field, click **Configure**.

 2. Click **Add Item**.

-Multiple headers can be added to the table and saved.
-IP Addresses need to be added individually.

 3. Enter a Name and specify the **Client Identifier**.
 Choose either *IP Address* or *HTTP Header*.
   * For *IP Prefix*, enter a string.
   * For *Header*, enter a Name and value.

+Multiple headers can be added to the table and saved.
+IP Addresses need to be added individually.

 Your configuration is now complete!
 11. Click **Save & Exit** to save your protected application configuration.